stenglein-lab/2017_GDW/Mapping_Assembly/download_exercise.md

-# Downloading data from online databases
+# Downloading and Processing data exercise
+GDW 2017

-## In this exercise, we will download an NGS dataset and a genome sequence
+## In this exercise, we will download an NGS dataset and a genome sequence and evaluate them

 * Download a dataset from the SRA
 * Use the FASTQC tool to assess the quality of the reads in the dataset